connectkushal/cssnotes/considerations.md

   - browser types, fontsize, screen orientations, screen size

 ---
-- Css has to be adaptive
+- Css has to be adaptive to clients
 - Css describes the intent instead of the outcome, which can be overridden by clients.
 - Need to be aware of the relationships between
   - viewport and elements